 Section 19-130 Sick leave.

-sick leave for necessary medical, dental and optical examination and treatment; provided that,
+granted sick leave for necessary medical, dental and optical examination and treatment, and for

-sick leave granted for such purposes shall not exceed the actual time necessary for examination
+counseling; provided that, sick leave granted for such purposes shall not exceed the actual time

 employees shall accrue leave on a prorated basis.